+ What style of dog training do you practice?

 A laboratory test measuring the existence and level of antibodies to disease in blood.
 Antibodies are produced when an antigen (like a virus or bacteria) provokes a response from the immune system.
 This response can come from natural exposure or from vaccination.

-+ Are Walks included in Overnight Care?
++ What sort of exercise is included in Overnight Care?

 + My dog is reactive to other dogs, will Jake bring a dog to the Coaching session?